embEDUx/documentation/src/setup/flashtool/deployment/add-new-deployment.md

 #### 4. Deployment class

 Now we can add a deploy class for the *hdd* recipe type.
+It must contain the steps for the deployment of the products to the *HDD* storage device.
 This class must be stated in the file *hdd.py* and inherit from the super class Deploy.
 The following constructor and methods must be implemented for this class.

     `def __init__(self, recipe, actions, builds, platform, auto)` `def prepare(self)`